BrunoMine/mob-engine/sheep/README.txt

 Sheep spawn only at day-time and are friendly and remain around 5 minutes in the world.
 There are four different wool colors: white, grey, brown and black.
 They will follow you if you have Wheat in your hand.
-Sheep have 8 HP and drop 1-2 wool when punched or 1-3 wool when using shears.
+Sheep have 8 HP and drop 1-2 wool when using shears or 1 when death.
 To keep a live sheep just put them close to a feeder and water.
 Chicken nests can be used for the birth of the chickens.